lib-uoguelph-ca/python-novice-inflammation/_episodes/01-numpy.md

 ~~~
 {: .output}

 The output tells us that the `data` array variable contains 60 rows and 40 columns.

+> ## Objects in Python
+>
+> We've already seen that variables in Python can have a type like int, float, or string.
+But there's also a whole host of more complex types like the numpy array.
+Often called 'objects', these more complex variables can hold your data just like a regular variable, but they might also keep other data as well.
+For example, the numpy array keeps a record of the number of columns and rows in our dataset.
+> In the above code, `shape` refers to some extra data that's stored in our DataFrame object.
+We call this data an *attribute*, though you might also hear people call this a *property* or *member*.
+>
+> In addition to data, objects like this can come with their own functions.
+For example, the DataFrame comes with a `sum()` function, which provides the sum of all the numbers in the array.
+>
+> ~~~
+> print(data.sum())
+> ~~~
+> {: .python}
+> ~~~
+> 14757.0
+> ~~~
+> {: .output}
+{: .callout}

 When we
 created the variable `data` to store our arthritis data, we didn't just create the array; we also
 created information about the array, called [members]({{ page.root }}/reference/#member) or
 attributes.
 This extra information describes `data` in the same way an adjective describes a noun.